Shattered Vows: Getting Beyond Betrayal

 Q: What is the sine qua non of an affair?

 The third element is sexual chemistry.
 That can occur even if two people don’t touch.
-If one says, “I’m really attracted to you,” or “I had a dream about you last night, but, of course, I’m married, so we won’t do anything about that,” that tremendously increases the sexual tension by creating forbidden fruit in the relationship.
+If one says, “I’m really attracted to you.”
+Or says, “I had a dream about you last night, but I’m married, so we won’t do anything about that.”
+That tremendously increases the sexual tension by creating forbidden fruit in the relationship.

-Dr. G: Affairs are often a chance for people to try out new behaviors, to dress in a different costume, to stretch and grow and assume a different role.
+Dr Glass: Affairs are often a chance for people to try out new behaviors.
+They dress in a different costume, stretch and grow and assume a different role.
 In a long-term relationship, we often get frozen in our roles.
 When young couples begin at a certain level of success and go on to achieve all kinds of things, the new person sees them as they’ve become, while the old person sees them as they were.

 Q: How do you handle this?